Ravend-Biacala/bookmarks/c_19_presentation_script.md

 ## Slide 8: Social Interaction - Ali

 Social Interactions are extremely valued within organisations.
 As you can see from our survey results social isolation and communication with co-workers are major challenges that people face from WFH.
 Not only are social interactions good for your mental health, but they also help with productivity.
 The happier you are, the more likely you are to be productive.
  It is important to note that not every associate is living with their family or friends, so their social interactions in the workplace may be the only ones they have day-day.
 Therefore, it is vital that we maintain social interactions across dispersed teams and take advantage of our readily available collaboration tools that provide face-face contact like zoom or skype.
 Face-face contact is essential for creating relationships with one another.

-* Coffee break
-* Team quiz
-* Collaborative activity
-* Book club
-* Team walk
-* Team lunch
-* Virtual entertainment
-* Buddy scheme
-* Daily social time
+As you can see from the slide, there are many suggestions for maintain social interactions within dispersed teams.
+Coffee breaks and lunches are things that we definitely took for granted while we were in the office, as they were a given.
+To try and bring that sense of normality back to dispersed teams, coffee breaks and lunches could easily be organised through zoom.
+Organising a team collaborative activity may be another option, for example my team took part in a 'Bake Off' - which was something different from the norm, created purpose to the social interaction and brought about some healthy competition amongst us.
+(1 minute & 15 secs)..

 ## Slide 9: Work-Life Balance - Monika